-The course addresses issues through a thematic approach, using the food system approach with state of the art concepts, tools and background information.
+The course addresses issues through the food system approach with state of the art concepts, tools and background information.
 Issues dealt with are, amongst others:

 - Insight into the broader (international) food and nutrition policy framework and the stakeholders involved;